turingschool/backend-curriculum-site/module1/lessons/class_methods.md

 Turn to a partner and define what a class is.
 Explain how you use one and why.
 Try to incorporate as much of the technical language as you can.

 #### Uses for Classes
-* Factories for instances of a thing, creates the objects
+* Factories for instances of a thing
 * Hold blueprints.
     * Instance Variables (State)
     * Methods (Behavior)

 #### Classes are Objects Too
-Imagine you are building out a database of users of your program.
+Imagine you are building out a collection of users of your program.

 ```
 # user.rb